-This section contains data on the revenue allocated to the Distribution business as shown in the 2017-18 regulatory returns as per the requested groupings.
-The revenue has been determined on an "as billed" basis.
+This section contains data on the revenue allocated to the Distribution business as shown in the 2018-19 regulatory returns as per the requested groupings.
+The revenue includes amounts billed in FY19 and year end accruals.

-Total revenue amounts have been sourced from the Annual Regulatory Accounts, which reconcile back to the internal Management Accounts.
+Total revenue amounts have been sourced from PEACE (via NRC - Cognos reporting tool) and aligns to the Statutory Accounts and table 8.1 of the Annual RIN.
+This also reconciles back to the internal Management Accounts.

-Revenue from Distribution Use of Service (DUoS) DREV0101 to DREV 0109 is sourced from the Annual Regulatory Accounts, which reconcile back to the internal Management Accounts.
+Revenue from Distribution Use of Service (DUoS) DREV0101 to DREV0109 is sourced from the Annual Regulatory Accounts, which reconciles back to the internal Management Accounts.
 The Network Revenue Cube (NRC - COGNOS) is the reporting tool used to provide the required breakdown by AER category.
 For the unread meters accrual, the Network Revenue accrual file provides the breakdown required to categorise the data into the AER categories.
 Thus, no estimation is required.